 Choose Your Foundation Wisely

 If it's a special event, chances are you need your foundation to be long-wearing (after all, no one wants a greasy t-zone come midnight).
 Jaikaran says to select a foundation that has over 12 to 16 hours of staying power without compromising your skin or creasing, as well as one that creates a flawless, airbrushed finish.
-We're fans of this full-coverage pick from Morphe, which promises up to 24 hours of flawless skin with its water-, transfer-, and sweat-resistant formula.
+We're fans of this medium-coverage pick from Bobbi Brown, which promises up to 16 hours of flawless skin with its long-wear, transfer-, and sweat-resistant formula.

 Color Correct If Needed